An illuminated modern home glowing at night during a grid blackout to demonstrate how solar panels work during a power outage with battery backup.

 Most residential solar installations are grid-tied.
 According to industry data tracked by the SEIA and recognized by the Department of Energy, the U.S. surpassed 5 million solar installations in 2024.
 With the market projected to exceed 7 million systems by late 2026, the focus has shifted from simple ‘panels on roofs’ to advanced grid resilience and battery integration.

 Grid-tied systems are cheaper to install and let you earn credits through net metering.
-But they offer zero backup capability on their own.
+But they offer no backup capability on their own.

 Off-grid systems are completely independent.
 They use large battery banks, charge controllers, and are sized to run your home 24/7 without any utility connection.
 As experts at NRG Clean Power explain, these systems work perfectly when the grid fails because they’ve never needed it.